U.S. chefs' solution for invading Frankenfish? Eat 'em

 Mice, birds, frogs, other fish, and even AA batteries have turned up inside snakeheads, Rorapaugh said.
 The fish weigh from about 8 to 15 pounds when mature.

-He said he pays about $5 a pound ($12.50 a kg) for snakehead, and has shipped some outside the Washington area, including to New York's upscale Gramercy Tavern.
+He said he pays about $5 a pound for snakehead, and has shipped some outside the Washington area, including to New York's upscale Gramercy Tavern.

 Josh Newhard, an expert on the snakehead with the U.S. Fish and Wildlife Service, said it was too early to say what the snakehead's long-term impact would be on its invaded environment.